OpenTurbineCoDe/OpenTurbineCoDe/README.md

 **To run any standalone GUI**, from the root of the folder, execute (*replace MODULE with the specific module you want):

 python3 openturbinecode/MODULE/MODULE_gui.py

+Detailed instructions for using OpenTurbineCoDe can be found at documentation/OTCD_instructions_for_use.docx

 ## Models
 This folder gathers a collection of test cases for the ARPA-E Atlantis project on Open Turbine control Co-Design (originally part of OpenTurbineTestCases).